mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 ## 3 - Setup Kafka Cluster on Red Hat OpenShift Streams for Apache Kafka (RHOSAK)
 In this section, we're going to automate the configuration of your Kafka streaming service
  - to which images will be sent from your laptop in realtime
- - and from which those images will be pulled for your inferencing application on OpenShift, also in realtime.
+ - and from which those images will be pulled for your inferencing application on OpenShift, also in realtime
+ - there are a few prerequisites to run this automation script, ***kafka.sh*** below

+### Prerequisite 1 - RHOAS CLI
-First, run this to download the Red Hat OpenShift Application Services (RHOAS) Command Line Interface (CLI)
+Run this to download the Red Hat OpenShift Application Services (RHOAS) Command Line Interface (CLI)
 ```
 cd $REPO_HOME
 curl -o- https://raw.githubusercontent.com/redhat-developer/app-services-cli/main/scripts/install.sh | bash